 How mosquito yard sprays work?

-Simply put, the liquid insecticide is sprayed over the foliage and grass in your yard and the mosquitoes, flies, gnats, spiders, bed bugs, etc that are exposed to it are slowly killed as are their larvae and eggs.
+Simply put, mosquito yard spray is sprayed over the foliage and grass in your backyard and all the mosquitoes, flies, gnats and other pests that are exposed to it are slowly killed as are their larvae and eggs.
 In most cases, these insecticides work by interfering with the insects' nervous system and generally do not kill on contact.

 Possible mosquito sprays drawbacks